Alcamech/Python/README.txt

 ======

 A collection of Python Programs and Applications

-#This is a simple test
+Any code within this repo will be in Python

-#In use for the Git Book Examples
+Objective:
-#Any code within this Repo will be written in Python
+ Code a various amount of programs to assit with learning how to write code Increase the complexity of code with every 4th or 5th program

-#My FASFA Sucks :D
+Goal:
-#You gotta step up your game to make it to the top
+ 1st - Text based adventure game